This post may contain affiliate links. Please read my disclaimer for more information.

 Dimensions – 14.60 x 8.61 x 10.90 inches

-Another De’longhi’s espresso coffee maker meets this list for its cheap price and yet excellent services.
+Another De’longhi espresso coffee maker makes the list for its affordable price yet excellent services.

 The ECP 3420 model is similar to the 3220 De’longhi machine but at a cheaper price.

-This machine comes with a manual frother, which isn’t as convenient as an automatic frother but does give you more control over the texture.
+This machine comes with a manual frother, which isn’t as convenient as an automatic frother but does give you more control over the texture of the milk.

 The tray size is comparatively bigger and can hold two cups together.
 The system is easy to clean.
 The water reservoir goes inside the system and can hold upto 37 oz of water.